 He recalled that the public school he attended, once entirely white, became about 70 percent white and 30 percent black in his eighth-grade year.
 The change was an uneasy one at first, he recalled, with fights sometimes breaking out.
 During one, Douglas was cut with a razor blade.

 His parents, though upset by the incident, decided against enrolling him in a private school.
-"My parents were fundamentally committed to public education," he said, and then added jokingly, "and I was fundamentally committed to staying with my friends."
+"My parents were fundamentally committed to public education," he said, and then added with a nod to his younger self, "and I was fundamentally committed to staying with my friends."